akshell/docs/ref/core/db.rst

 :dfn:`constraints`.
 Akshell supports three types of constraints:

 Unique constraint
-   a set of attributes which must have unique values across all tuples of the relation variable body.
+   A set of attributes which must have unique values across all tuples of the relation variable body.
 The ``[id]`` or ``[author, text]`` attributes can be unique constraints of the ``Post`` variable.

 Foreign key constraint
-   a reference from the relation variable to a unique key in another or the same relation variable.
+   A reference from the relation variable to a unique key in another or the same relation variable.
 Formally a foreign key is a referencing variable, a subset of its attributes, a referenced variable, and its unique key such that for all tuples in the referencing variable